AdobeDocs/genstudio.en/help/user-guide/insights/overview.md

 >[!TIP]
 >
->See [Connect channel account](connect-channel.md) for steps to enable GenStudio to receive data from your current marketing campaigns, assets, and experiences.
+>See the [Connect channel account](connect-channel.md) for steps to enable GenStudio to receive data from your current marketing campaigns, assets, and experiences.

 ## Dashboard